-New campaign ad uses Virginia Beach shooting victim family member without his permission
+New campaign ad uses Virginia Beach shooting victim's family member without his permission

 Photo Gallery

-“I was mad because the commercial was wrong.
-I stated it, I chastised the candidate for it and I think she may have taken heed to it because I don’t see it running on the TV anymore,” said Nixon.
+"I was mad because the commercial was wrong.
+I stated it, I chastised the candidate for it, and I think she may have taken heed to it because I don't see it running on the TV anymore,” said Nixon.

 But, he says never gave Sen. DeSteph or the party permission to use his quote in a campaign ad.